blazium-engine/blazium-docs/tutorials/physics/interpolation/physics_interpolation_introduction.rst

 .. note:: Although this example interpolates the position, the same thing can be
           done with the rotation and scale of objects.
-It is not necessary to know the details as Godot will do all this for you.
+It is not necessary to know the details as Blazium will do all this for you.

 Smoothed transformations between physics ticks?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~